Trusted Citizenship Lawyers

 *prices do not include government fees and may vary based on case complexity

-However, the process of achieving U.S. citizenship can be complicated, expensive, and confusing.
-It’s not always clear what documentation is needed or what factors could lead to a denial.
+Despite the many benefits of citizenship, the process of securing it can be complicated, expensive, and frustrating.
+It’s not always clear what documentation is needed or what factors could lead to denial.
+The procedure for obtaining citizenship often involves naturalization, which can be complex and may require legal assistance.

-The Chicago citizenship lawyers at SimVisa take the guesswork and stress out of the naturalization process.
-Over the past decade, our experienced team of citizenship attorneys has helped countless clients achieve U.S. citizenship.
+The Chicago-based citizenship lawyers at SimVisa take the guesswork and stress out of the naturalization process.
+Over the past decade, our experienced team of citizenship attorneys has helped countless clients achieve full U.S. citizenship.

-Gaining U.S. citizenship is a complex process.
-A SimVisa citizenship lawyer can help guide you through the steps needed to achieve U.S. naturalization and citizenship.
+Gaining U.S. citizenship is an involved process.
+The skilled immigration attorneys at SimVisa are prepared to walk you through the steps required to achieve naturalization and, later, full citizenship.

 Naturalization